-Some years ago the Vancouver Sun ran a feature reporting that one in three British Columbians expect to be disinherited by their parents.
+Some years ago the Vancouver Sun ran a feature on dysfunctional families and reported that one in three British Columbians expect to be disinherited by their parents.

-Practising estate litigation, it is easy to believe there are more dysfunctional than functional families.
+Practising estate litigation for over 40 years, it is easy to believe there are more dysfunctional than functional families.
 Indeed the dysfunctional family is the bread and butter of our practice.
 With the growing number of second marriages and blended families, the numbers are ever increasing.

 In this article wehope to share some insights into dysfunctional families.
 IWe have no scientific expertise, only a wealth of practical experience dealing with the financial, emotional and psychological aftermath of such families.